petrelharp/popbio/README.md

 - [notebook](notebooks/structured_populations.ipynb)

+Day 7 (Monday, 3/8) - eigenanalysis of populations

+- (continued from Day 6)

-Day 7 (Monday, 3/8) - local analysis; equilibria and stability
+Day 8 (Wednesday, 3/10) - local analysis; equilibria and stability

 : Using information about fixed points to understand long-term behavior.
     General behaviors for more-than-one-dimensional systems:
     using locally linear approximations to understand
     the local behavior of systems.

-Day 8 (Wednesday, 3/10) - Modeling in SLiM
+Day 9 (Thursday, 3/12) - Modeling in SLiM

-: How to use [SLiM](https://messerlab.org/slim/) for simulations.
+: A quick introduction to [SLiM](https://messerlab.org/slim/) for simulations.

-Day 9 (Friday, 3/12) - spatial demographics

-: How to implement a spatial model in SLiM.

-Extra topic (perhaps merged above) - species interactions

-: Species interactions in SLiM: predator-prey models

-[Here](notebooks/2019/schedule_2019.html) are notebooks from a previous time this course was taught.

 ## Prerequisites: